-Al Akhawayn University in Ifrane (AUI) strives to offer its students enrichment activities and programs to complement the classroom learning.
-These co-curricular activities are an integral part of their whole educational experience.
-Through a variety of programs and services, AUI endeavors to enhance campus life and provide opportunities for students to develop mentally, physically and socially.
+Al Akhawayn University in Ifrane (AUI) strives to offer its students enrichment activities and programs, including those that complement classroom learning.
+These co-curricular and extra-curricular activities are an integral part of their whole educational experience.
+Through a variety of programs and services, AUI endeavors to enhance campus life and provide opportunities for students to develop mentally, physically, emotionally, and socially.

-Diversity is the inclusion, welcome, and support of individuals of the AUI community.
-The characteristics can include, but is not limited to: age, background, citizenship, disability, education, ethnicity, family obligations, gender, appearance, geographical origin, language, marital status, political views, race, religion, socio-economic status, and work experience.
+Inclusion is reflected in the diversity, welcome, and support of individuals of the AUI community.
+The characteristics can include but are not limited to: age, background, citizenship, disability, education, ethnicity, family obligations, gender, appearance, geographical origin, language, marital status, political views, race, religion, socio-economic status, and work experience.

-1. Recognize and explain the value of diversity within their own society and in other groups or communities
+- Recognize and explain the value of diversity and inclusion within their society and in other groups/communities

 Leadership is assuming responsibility for actions that allows all individuals to inspire and promote change collectively towards a shared vision or goal.

 - Recognize strengths in self and in others to work towards a shared vision.